laszland/GameZone/README.md

 # GameZone
-## A Practice Project
+## React-Native App

-This project is learning project based on [React-Native Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ixPU-QkScoRBVxtPPzVjrQ) course of The Net Ninja.
+This project is a learning project based on [React-Native Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ixPU-QkScoRBVxtPPzVjrQ) course of The Net Ninja.

 **What I learned:**
 * React-Native in general;